 Believe me or not, even though we have hundreds of customers (system integrator companies) worldwide, still the most difficult phase is to connect a device.
 Sometimes it takes hours on Skype or even a few days for hardware specialists, just to point a device to a server!
 There’re so many devices, they all are so different and nowadays Chinese devices are usually number one in a test list for people, only because they are cheap.
 But nobody counts the time that was invested in connecting the first device and time usually costs money.

-gateway buffers not only incoming messages, but also outgoing commands to devices.
-You just post to a channel, which kind of command you want to deliver, specify ident (IMEI, configurable ID or whatever used to identify the device) and then gateway will deliver the command to the device as soon as it is connected to the channel.
+Gateway buffers not only incoming messages but also outgoing commands to devices.
+You just post to a channel, which kind of command you want to deliver, specify ident (IMEI, configurable ID or whatever used to identify the device) and then the gateway will deliver the command to the device as soon as it is connected to the channel.
 You can cancel the commands or check their status later as well.

-At each point of time you have a clear picture of which devices are connected to which channels, moreover you can close connections or switch them to terminal mode.
+At each point of time, you have a clear picture of which devices are connected to which channels, moreover you can close connections or switch them to terminal mode.
 Terminal mode for a TCP-connection can be used to stream raw bytes from devices to your application and back.
-Usually this can be used for firmware update or hardware configuration.
+Usually, this can be used for a firmware update or hardware configuration.

 So, in the end, the main function of flespi gateway is to take away all difficulties with telematics devices communication via simple and unified REST API.
-Our next module will be devices registry - instead of passing traffic from channels to your application we will give you the possibility to store messages on our servers already splitted by the devices and sorted by time.
+Our next module will be devices registry - instead of passing traffic from channels to your application we will give you the possibility to store messages on our servers already split by the devices and sorted by time (UPD: registry module merged with the gateway module to form the telematics hub between devices and platforms).
 With incredibly fast access rate to messages, our target is to provide data storage system with 100.000 messages/second retrieval performance and average response delay less than 0.5 second.
 At the moment no cloud system on the planet with terabytes of data can do it so fast, while we can.
 We are already testing the database and need a few months to finalize the API, stay connected!